PlanQK/AnomalyDetectionWithGANs/README.md

 ## How to build
 Run the command
 ```
-docker build -t qanomaly:1.2 .
+docker build -t planqk-service .
 ```
-This builds the docker image `qanomaly:1.2` in the current directory.
+This builds the docker image `planqk-service` in the current directory.
 Alternatively, simply run `build.sh`.

 ## Provide input-data
-The input-data to train or test the classifier has either to be supplied in the `input` folder in json format.
+The input-data to train or test the classifier to be supplied in the `input` folder in json format.
+The data values are given as a vector of data points.
 Each data point consist of a vector of values in the range [0.0, 1.0] plus the true label, signaling a normal sample or an anomaly.
 Example:
 ```
     "data": {
         "values": [